Muthubioinfo/RelaxedBF/simulation_files/README.md

-# Simulating Bayesian rate models
+# Simulation under rate models

 This folder contains the input files used for simulating rates along the phylogenetic trees and